wenlong-liu/emaildata/readme.md

    |FileType | the type of data files. |
    |Interval | the interval to send notifications.
 Unit: second.
 600 means that the email will be send every 10 minutes.|

-b.
  After configuration, you are free to push notifications.

 * if you are using exe file, please double click the exe file.
 * if you are using Python package, please open cmd.exe to add